This post may contain affiliate links. Please read my disclosure.

 - Boil until they float.
 When cooking gnocchi, boil it until they float and then remove and add to a sauce.

-Other Gnocchi Recipes
+Other Recommended Gnocchi Recipes

 If you’ve tried this butternut squash gnocchi recipe or any other recipe on Chisel & Fork, please let me know how it turned out in the comments below!
-You can also follow me on Facebook, Instagram, Pinterest and YouTube to see more tasty meals and anything else I'm up to.
+You can also follow me on Facebook, Instagram, TikTok, Pinterest and YouTube to see more tasty meals and anything else I'm up to.

 Butternut Squash Gnocchi